OpenCyphal/public_regulated_data_types/README.md

     void1
     float32[<100] aligned_array

-Remember, the set of standard data types is an integral part of the protocol specification, so the quality of the documentation is very important.
+Remember, the set of standard data types is an important part of the protocol specification, so the quality of the documentation is very important.